Cap-go/website/content/blog/angular-mobile-app-capacitor.md

 ## Build and Deploy native apps

 To develop iOS apps, you need to have **Xcode** installed, and for Android apps, you need to have **Android Studio** installed.
-Moreover, if you plan to distribute your app on the app store, you need to enroll in the Apple Developer Program for iOS and the Google Play Console for Android.
+Moreover, if you plan to distribute your app on the app store, you have to enroll in the Apple Developer Program for iOS and the Google Play Console for Android.

 If you're new to native mobile development, you can use the Capacitor CLI to easily open both native projects: